 Can You Distill High Frequency Financial Data Efficiently Using MATLAB?
 Tuomas Eerola’s article in LinkedIn Pulse introduces a solution for turning high frequency financial data efficiently into a competitive advantage using MATLAB.

 In his article Tuomas talks about using Techila to speed up the development of algorithms for big data.
 He introduces also an efficient solution for data preparation using MATLAB, Techila Distributed Computing Engine and cloud computing.
 When using this solution, the user can get the time consuming data preparation done in less than 1 hour.
 Or if the user wants, even in just a couple of minutes.
-When using this solution, the user does not need MATLAB server licenses for the computing environment.
+When using this solution, the user needs MATLAB licenses only for his own PC.